A Personal Injury/Wrongful Death Law Firm for the People of Chehalis, Washington

 A magical location like Chehalis can tempt you to forget the dangers that bedevil any town sitting next to an Interstate highway with a population that enjoys outdoor activities.
 Accidents sometimes happen, and they can be catastrophic.
 Anything from an 18-wheeler trucking accident on Interstate 5 to a boating accident on the Chehalis River can turn your life upside down in a millisecond.
 Once an accident has already happened, there is no way to roll back the clock and undo it.
 Nevertheless, when you are victimized by an accident that is someone else’s fault, the pain and upheaval that you are bound to endure calls for fair compensation.
 And that is where we come in.

 At Brett McCandlis Brown, we understand what you are going through because we have served clients in your situation many times over the years.
 Being laid up in the hospital or at home grieving the sudden loss of a loved one is no time to have to deal with challenging financial issues.
 We can help you maintain an income while you recover from your injury, navigate the insurance claims process, negotiate with the insurance company, coordinate with your health care provider, and file a lawsuit in your name.
-Our personal injury lawyers are tough, knowledgeable, and tenacious, and we will not rest until you receive the economic justice you deserve.
+Our personal injury lawyers are tough, knowledgeable, and tenacious, and our injury attorneys will not rest until you receive the economic justice you deserve.

 Frequently Asked Questions (FAQs)